xinzhou93/CS280A/content/Project 5A.md

   </figure>
 </div>

-**Observations:**
-- The gradual denoising shows the image progressively becoming cleaner as we step through timesteps
-- **Iterative denoising** (23 steps from t=690 to t=0) produces a clean, realistic tower—but notice it's not the original Campanile!
-At t=690, so much noise is present that the model can't recover the original; instead, it **hallucinates a plausible tower** based on the vague structure and the prompt "a high quality photo"
-- **One-step denoising** at t=690 also hallucinates a different tower, but the result is blurry and distorted—too much noise to handle in one step
+The gradual denoising shows the image progressively becoming cleaner as we step through timesteps.
+The result of iterative denoising produces a clean, realistic tower—but I noticed it's not the original Campanile.
+Instead, it hallucinates a plausible tower based on the vague structure and the prompt "a high quality photo".
+One-step denoising at $t=690$ also hallucinates a different tower, but the result is blurry and distorted—too much noise to handle in one step
-- **Gaussian blur** at t=690 completely fails, producing an unrecognizable mess
+Gaussian blur $at t=690$ completely fails, producing an unrecognizable noise.
-- This hallucination behavior is a key property of diffusion models: at low noise levels they recover the original; at high noise levels they "imagine" new content consistent with the noise pattern and prompt.
-This will be exploited in Part 1.7 for image-to-image translation!

 ## 1.5 Diffusion Model Sampling